Frequently Asked QuestionsYou have questions, we have answers.

 What standard features come with Voice service?

-Colorado Central Telecom’s VoIP phone service includes all long distance calls within the continental United States, as well as caller ID, call waiting, call forwarding and voicemail.
-You can also keep your existing landline phone number.
+Colorado Central Telecom’s voice service includes unlimited local and long-distance calls to the US and Canada, and over 35+ advanced calling features, such as caller ID, call waiting, call forwarding, and voicemail.
+You can also keep your existing phone number or get a new local number.
+It’s up to you!

-Can I keep my existing number if I switch to Colorado Central Telecom?
+Can I keep my existing number if I switch to Colorado Central Telecom Voice?

-For the most part, yes.
-When you sign up for VoIP, just notify customer service that you’d like to port your number.
+Yes!
+When you sign up for Colorado Central Telecom Voice, just notify customer service that you’d like to port your number.
 You’ll have to fill out a form authorizing the transfer, but we’ll take care of the rest.
-The majority of our subscribers are able to keep their existing number.
-However, some rural telephone companies are exempt from Federal Communications Commission rules regarding number porting.
-Subscribers in those areas will not be able to port their numbers.

 What is VoIP?

-What's the difference between VoIP and regular landline phone service?
+What's the difference between voice service and regular landline phone service?

-Whereas landline phone service uses a network of telephone wires, VoIP phone calls are carried over the Internet.
+Whereas landline phone service uses a network of telephone wires, Colorado Central Telecom Voice calls are carried over the Internet.

 How reliable is Colorado Central Telecom's voice service?

-Your VoIP service depends on your Internet service.
-The reliability of our network is our highest priority, but if you lose your Internet connection because of a power outage at your home, your VoIP phone won’t work.
 You can protect against this by purchasing an inexpensive uninterruptible power supply (UPS), which provides a battery backup for your equipment.
-VoIP phone service can also be affected by Internet outages.
+Voice service can also be affected by network outages.

 How will my voice service be delivered?

 Your Internet service plugs in on one side and your phone plugs in on the other side.
 Just connect your regular landline phone into the ATA and use it as usual.

-Do I have to subscribe to Colorado Central Telecom Internet to get VoIP phone service?
+Do I have to subscribe to Colorado Central Telecom Internet to get Colorado Central Telecom Voice?

 Does Colorado Central Telecom Voice support E911?

-Colorado Central Telecom’s VoIP service does support 911, but there are some important differences to be aware of in the event of an emergency because power failures and Internet outages will affect your ability to call 911 and other emergency services.
+Colorado Central Telecom’s voice service does support E911, but there are some important differences to be aware of in the event of an emergency because power failures and Internet outages will affect your ability to dial 911.